boltops-tools/terraspace-docs/_docs/intro/concepts.md

 ## Conventions Over Configuration

 Terraspace uses Conventions Over Configuration to remove boilerplate setup and mental overhead.
 The `app/modules`, `app/stacks`, and `config/templates` are where you organized your code by convention and it should just work.
 You also put [Tfvars]({% link _docs/config/tfvars.md %}) files in conventional folders and Terraspace will automatically use them.
-The "batteries are included", but they are replaceable.
-You can override things as necessary.
+The "batteries are included but replaceable" You can override things as necessary.

 ## Tfvars Layering